cnelson87/GruntES6/README.md

 - Install dependencies: `npm install`

-## Bower Modules [obsolete]

-To install third party JS libs with Bower:
-- all: `bower install`
-- individually: `bower install [libname]`
-Note: Bower is no longer necessary as all JS libs are included in the project and commited to source control.
-It is still included for legacy reference but has been removed from the build tasks.

 ## Workflow

 All development work should be done in the 'src' directory.
 Use the grunt commands below for running the project locally and processing for handoff to QA/Staging/Production.